faasm/experiment-base/docs/azure.md

 inv cluster.provision
 ```

-Once set up, you can check with:
+Once set up, you can check the cluster and that `kubectl` commands work with:

 ```bash
 inv cluster.details